-Adam G. Quist has served as Vice President - Memorial Services and Assistant Secretary of the Company since 2015 and as a director of the Company since 2021.
-From 2015 to 2017, he also served as the Company's Associate General Counsel.
-Since 2017, Mr. Quist has served as the Company's General Counsel.
-Mr. Quist has also served since 2015 as Vice President of Memorial Estates, Inc. ("Memorial Estates") and since 2016 as Chief Operating Officer of Memorial Estates.
-Additionally, Mr. Quist has served since 2015 as Vice President of Memorial Mortuary, Inc. ("Memorial Mortuary") and since 2016 as Chief Operating Officer of Memorial Mortuary") and since 2016 as Chief Operating Officer of Memorial Mortuary are wholly owned subsidiaries of the Company.
-Mr. Quist has served on the ACLI's Life Insurance Committee since 2019.
-Additionally, he has been serving on the Board of Directors for Special Olympics Utah since January 2021.
-Mr. Quist has a B.S. degree and a Master's degree in Accounting with an emphasis on taxation from Brigham Young University.
-He received his law degree from the University of Utah.
-Mr. Quist is a member of the Utah State Bar.
-Mr. Quist's expertise in administration, insurance, legal, and accounting matters led the Board of Directors to conclude that he should continue to serve as a director of the Company.
+S. Andrew Quist has served as a director of the Company since 2013.
+Mr. Andrew Quist has also served as a Vice President of the Company since 2010 and President of Security National Mortgage Company since 2022.
+In addition, from 2007 to 2017, he served as the Company's Associate General Counsel, and since 2017, has served as the Company's General Counsel, where his responsibilities have included the Company's regulatory matters and acquisitions.
+In addition, Mr. Quist has served as Chief Operating Officer since 2010, and as Vice President from 2008 to 2010, of C&J Financial, L.L.C., which funds the purchase of funeral and burial insurance policies from funeral homes after the death of the insureds.
+Mr. Quist has also served since 2013 as a director of the National Alliance of Life Companies (NALC), a national trade association of over 200 life insurance companies.
+From 2014 to 2016, he served as President of the NALC.
+Mr. Quist previously served as President of the Utah Life Convention, a consortium of Utah domestic life insurers.
+Mr. Quist holds a B.S. degree in Accounting from Brigham Young University and received his law degree from the University of Southern California.
+Mr. Quist is a member of the State Bar of California.
+Mr. Quist's expertise in insurance, legal, and regulatory matters led the Board of Directors to conclude that he should continue to serve as a director of the Company.